nickpeterson-ai/MetaPaC/README.md

 ```

-4. Example Output
+## Example Output

 The prediction results and evaluations will be stored and exported to a folder named stackeval (10 classifiers LOO) in your specified directory.
-evaluations are saved for all base and meta-learning classifiers
+Evaluations are saved for all base and meta-learning classifiers.

 ![Example Outputs](OUTPUTgithub.png)

-The prediction results and evaluations will be stored and exported to a folder named stackeval (10 classifiers LOO) in your specified directory.
-evaluations are saved for all base and meta-learning classifiers

 ## Bug Report